54yd/Kimaris/README.md

 3. **Interact with the Animal** 👋

-   - Touch the animal's tummy to see it react!
+   - Touch the animal's head (around neck) to see it react!
 Each interaction may reduce its HP, bringing a game-like element to the experience. 🟤

 4. **Battle Mode** ⚔️